 May 17 2018 21:56

 Dunning and Kruger figured out why stupidity is annoying and difficult, if not impossible, to cure.
 Stupid people aren't aware of the fact that they're bonkers, which is an inescapable condition to improve oneself.
-When loonies are surrounded by fellow idiots, it is even harder to make them realize that they're dolts, because the butting headcases agree with whatever bunk they are diffusing.
+When loonies are surrounded by fellow idiots, it is even harder to make them realize that they're dolts, because the headcases can be made to agree with whatever bunk is hallucinated.
 It's typical for todays world.

 May 17 2018 15:36